mui/material-ui/docs/data/material/customization/theme-components/theme-components.md

 Most components support props that exist to change their design.
 For example, the Card component supports a `variant` prop where you can pick `outlined` as a value that adds a border.

-If you want to override styles from a specific prop, create `variants` of the specific slot that contains `props` and `style` keys.
+If you want to override styles based on a specific prop, you can use the `variants` key in the particular slot that contains `props` and `style` keys.
 When the component's `props` matches, the `style` will be applied.

-The override definition must specified in an array.
+Override definitions are specified as an array.
 Also, ensure that any styles that should take precedence are listed last.

-**Example 1**: Overriding styles based on existing props.
-To increase the border thickness of the `outlined` Card, use this following snippet:
+#### Overriding styles based on existing props

+The example below demonstrates the increase of the border thickness of the `outlined` Card:

 ```js
 const theme = createTheme({